Andy4495/AY3891x/README.md

 ```

 There are several [variants][3] of the chip from other manufacturers, examples of which are the Yamaha YM2149F and YM3439 and Toshiba T7766A.
 These variants are probably compatible with this library but have not been tested.

+I created an Arduino-AY38910 chiptunes player board, see the [README][9] in the `extras/hardware` folder.

 Usage
 -----